-i) The use is clearly a subsidiary use to the residential use and does not detract from the residential character of the neighbourhood and forms part of or is attached to a dwelling unit in which the owner or operator of the business resides.
-Conditions for Residential (cont'd.)
+(i) The use is clearly a subsidiary use to the residential use and does not detract from the residential character of the neighbourhood.

-- ii) No wholesale sales or storage of goods is carried out, any retail sales are incidental and subsidiary to the approved use and that no repairs to vehicles or heavy equipment are carried out. - iii) Activities associated with the use are not hazardous and do not cause noticeable noise, odour, dust or fumes, an inconvenience or a nuisance to the occupants of adjoining residences. - iv) Not more than twenty-five (25) percent of the total floor area of the dwelling up to a maximum of forty-five square metres is devoted to the use.
+- (ii) No wholesale sales or storage of goods is carried out, any retail sales are incidental and subsidiary to the approved use and that no repairs to vehicles or heavy equipment are carried out. - (iii) Activities associated with the use are not hazardous and do not cause noticeable noise, odor, dust or fumes, or inconvenience and are not a nuisance to the occupants of adjoining residences. - (iv) Not more than twenty-five (25) percent of the total floor area of the dwelling up a maximum of forty-five square metres is devoted to the use. - (v) No change shall be made in the type, class or extent of service provided without a permit. - (vi) Landscaping and adequate off-street parking with well-defined, restricted entrances and exits are provided.

-6. Subdivision Development
+6. Accessory Buildings